Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Discussion

 Our evaluation demonstrates that deep learning-based segmentation pipelines, particularly nnU-Net, can generate high-quality segmentations of cortical gray matter, subcortical structures, normal-appearing white matter, and white matter lesions even with very limited training data.
-With inference time of around 15 minutes on a CPU, our pipeline represents the first step towards fast, automated and reliable brain mapping of high resolution ex vivo whole-hemisphere MRI.
-Our nnU-Net based pipeline generalized well to areas of low contrast unseen during training, as well as to other MRI protocols, field strengths, and resolutions.
+With inference time of around 15 minutes on a CPU, our pipeline represents the first step towards fast, automated and reliable brain mapping of high resolution postmortem whole-hemisphere MRI.
+Our nnU-Net based pipeline generalized well to areas of low contrast unseen during training, as well as to other MRI protocols, and resolutions.
+Furthermore, our pipeline impose post-hoc constraints on the automated segmentations to produce geometrically accurate and topologically correct segmentations using deformable surface-based methods, which have shown tremendous success in the antemortem literature.
+Therefore, we were able to correctly label the challenging boundary deep sulci and the cortical gray matter leading to more reliable cortical thickness estimates.
 Moreover, thickness measures derived from the deep learning-based automated segmentations concur with the reference standard, and similar associations between thickness and pathology are detected using automatically-derived and reference standard thickness measurements, albeit with the latter usually having higher effect sizes.
-This suggests that fully automated cortical thickness analysis is feasible for ex vivo MRI.
-Indeed, with further improvements to accuracy (e.g., a larger training set covering more of the hemisphere), automated ex vivo segmentation may make the labor-intensive and subjective semi-automated approach to cortical thickness measurement employed unnecessary.
-Thus, the study suggests the feasibility of a fully automated cortical thickness analysis in ex vivo MRI analogous to the way FreeSurfer is used for in vivo MRI morphometry, which forms the basis of our future research direction.
+This suggests that fully automated cortical thickness analysis is feasible for postmortem MRI.
+Indeed, with further improvements to accuracy (e.g., a larger training set covering more of the hemisphere), automated postmortem segmentation may make the labor-intensive and subjective semi-automated approach to cortical thickness measurement unnecessary.
+Thus, the study suggests the feasibility of a fully automated group-wise cortical thickness analysis in postmortem MRI analogous to the way FreeSurfer is used for antemortem MRI morphometry, which forms the basis of our future research direction.